Aids and adaptions policy

 - Work with local authorities to ensure that funding is maximised.

 - Work with local authorities to ensure that, where possible, adapted homes are let to households who can fully benefit from the adaptations.
-We will balance this any lengthy delays to re-lets and subsequent rent loss.

 - Provide an annual budget for minor aids and adaptations.

-- Consider requests for aids and adaptations (including DFGs) in a fair and consistent way, taking into account individual requirements and the wider needs for social housing, making the most effective use of our stock
+- Consider requests for aids and adaptations (including DFGs) in a fair and consistent way, taking into account individual requirements and the wider needs for social housing, making the most effective use of our stock.

-- Consider residents’ needs for aids and adaptations in advance of planned internal works
+- Consider residents’ needs for aids and adaptations in advance of planned internal works.

-- Develop 10% life-times homes where possible and grant funding is provided
+- Develop 10% life-times homes where possible and grant funding is provided.

 Referral to an Occupational Therapist (OT)